 Tap on “+” next to the total number of tears on the upper-right corner of the screen.

 A converter will be displayed on the screen.
-You will need 180 S-chips to obtain 1 Tears of Themis.
+You will need 180 S-chips to obtain 1 Tear of Themis.
 Tap on the “+” button to increase the number of tears you need.
-The amount of S-chips required to get tears will also increase.
+The number of S-chips required to get tears will also increase.
 So if you want 2 tears, you will have to shell out 360 S-Chips.